ibm-garage-dach/logdna-terraform/lab-02-terraform-local.md

 * unique_id

-3. run `terraform init` to initialize the environment
+3. Initialize your Terraform environment
-4. run `terraform plan` to create the provisioning plan
+4. Create your Terraform Provisioning plan
-5. run `terraform apply` to create the LogDNA service
+5. Apply your Terraform plan